Tairraos/TikDown/README.md

 - ![Mini UI](readme/miniui.en.png)

 ### Features will be implemented

+- Bug that List is cleared after closing the interface and opening it again.
+- Allow to pause, resume, cancel a downloading task.
+- Allow to cancel a task that has not been downloaded yet.
+- Allow user to select filename template
+- Allow user to save download log
 - Batch add download URLs, paste in multiple lines at once.
 - Remove the counter at the end of the download file name.
-- Allow to pause, resume, cancel a downloading task.
-- Allow to cancel a task that has not been downloaded yet.
-- Bug that List is cleared after closing the interface and opening it again.
 - MAYBE: Batch downad all video of a user